Lump Sum Allowances

 -

-Lump Sum and Death Benefit Allowance - This is the maximum amount of tax-free lump sum that can be paid if you die before the age of 75 or have a life expectancy of less than one year and so can be paid a serious ill-health lump sum The maximum is £1,073,100 which is again the same amount that could have been paid under the lifetime allowance framework (it’s 100% of the lifetime allowance amount which was £1,073,100).
+Lump Sum and Death Benefit Allowance - This is the maximum amount of tax-free lump sum that can be paid if you die before age 75.
+It is also the maximum serious ill health lump sum for people with a life expectancy of less than one year.

 Overseas Transfer Allowance – This is the maximum amount of pension that can be transferred overseas to a Qualifying Recognised Overseas Pension Scheme without having a tax charge.
-The maximum is £1,073,100 which is the same amount that could have been transferred without a tax charge under the lifetime allowance framework (it’s 100% of the lifetime allowance amount which was £1,073,100).In the same way as the lifetime allowance worked each of the three new allowances reduces each time pension benefits are taken.
+For most people, the maximum is £1,073,100 this is the same amount that could have been transferred without a tax charge under the lifetime allowance framework (it’s 100% of lifetime allowance amount which was £1,073,100).What you need to consider:

-As there is no longer any requirement for lifetime allowance tests anyone with protection had their lump sum allowances adjusted so that they give the same value of benefits as the old framework.
+As there is no longer any requirement for lifetime allowance tests anyone with protection had their lump sum allowances adjusted so that they give the same tax-free value of benefits as the old framework.
 We explain this in more detail below.
 The lifetime allowance certificate you received from HMRC will show what type of lifetime allowance protection you have.

 What if I have Fixed and Individual Protection?

-• You will have a personal Lump Sum Allowance of 25% of your Protected Lifetime Allowance.
+• You will have a personal Lump Sum Allowance of 25% of your protected lifetime allowance.

-• Both your Lump Sum Death Benefit Allowance and Overseas Transfer Allowance limit will be 100% of your Protected Lifetime Allowance.
+• Both your Lump Sum Death Benefit Allowance and Overseas Transfer Allowance limit will be 100% of your protected lifetime allowance.

-For example: if you have what’s called Fixed Protection 2016 your Protected Lifetime Allowance is £1,250,000.
+For example: if you have what’s called Fixed Protection 2016 your protected lifetime allowance is £1,250,000.

-From 6 April 2024, your Lump Sum Allowance will be £312,500 (25%) and your Lump Sum and Death Benefit Allowance and Overseas Transfer Allowance will be £1,250,000 (100%) which is the same tax-free maximum as under the Lifetime Allowance.
+From 6 April 2024, your Lifetime Sum Allowance will be £312,500 (25%) and your Lump Sum and Death Benefit Allowance and Overseas Transfer Allowance will be £1,250,000 (100%) this is the same tax-free maximum as under the lifetime allowance.

 What if I have Enhanced Protection?